 Maison Raday

-At Maison Raday, the focus is on uncompromisingly precise vinification.
-The Cuvée Ramosa Ripa was aged for 10 months in wooden barrels, followed by 36 months of lees aging.
-The style is Brut Nature with 0 g/l dosage – the terroir should come through unadulterated.
+At Maison Raday, the focus is on uncompromisingly precise winemaking.
+The Cuvée Ramosa Ripa was aged 10 months in wooden barrels, followed by 36 months on the lees.
+The style is Brut Nature with 0 g/l dosage, allowing the terroir to come through unfiltered.

 The Cuvées in Detail